SukhithaSunil/form-theme-switcher/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/),[Redux Toolkit](https://redux-toolkit.js.org/) and [Typescript](https://redux-toolkit.js.org/usage/usage-with-typescript) template.

-# Theme Switcher using React + Redux Toolkit+ Local storage + MUI
+# Theme Switcher using React + Redux Toolkit+ Local storage + MUI + Typescript

 Login page which will allow user to enter full name ,email and password, which demostarte the following.
 1. Dark/light theme switching feature
-2. Storing selected theme in local storage
+2. Storing selected theme in local storage, so when user reopen the page enable the user seleted mode automatically
 3. Form validations using Formik
 4. createAsyncThunk for calling mock API
 5. Mock API using json-server-auth